Skip to content

 Four young men sit in front of a beach umbrella at night holding up signs.

-Establishment of Aboriginal Tent Embassy on Australia Day, 26 January 1972
+Establishment of Aboriginal Tent Embassy on 26 January 1972

-The embassy operated in a number of locations and took many forms before its permanent establishment on those same lawns in 1992.
+The embassy operated in several locations and took many forms before its permanent establishment on those same lawns in 1992.

-The goals of protesters have also changed over time, and now include not only land rights but also Indigenous sovereignty and self-determination.
+The goals of the protesters have changed over time and now include not only land rights but also First Nations sovereignty and self-determination.

 John Newfong, Identity, 1972: